 Many of us have found ourselves with a lot more time on your hands since social distancing has been put into effect.
 With so much extra time now is the perfect time to do those renovations you’ve been planning.
 We want to share 5 tips to live through renovations by Farmhouse Living.

-This mother daughter duo dive into their experience with renovations that have lasted 3 long months.
+This mother-daughter duo dives into their experience with renovations that have lasted 3 long months.
 A renovation that removed one of their key rooms, the kitchen.
-How to live in a space that is dusty, dirty, in a state of constant chaos and with people you’re not familiar with walking around in and out regularly.
+How to live in a space that is dusty, dirty, in a state of constant chaos, and with people you’re not familiar with walking around in and out regularly.

 Create Safe Space During Your Renovation

 When the state of your renovation assures that there is a constant mess in your house it Is easy to become unmotivated and plan to clean at the end of your renovation.
 The problem is that you’ll be adding to the chaos, which you’ll never be able to escape.
 As well, once those renovations are complete, you’ll have to move everything back into the newly renovated room, which takes time and energy.
 Do you really want to have to worry about moving AND cleaning the rest of your house?

 One way to help you stay clutter-free is to rent a storage bin for all your items from your renovation room.
 This allows you to create a dedicated space for yourself instead of having to fit an additional room full of items throughout your useable living space.

 Farmhouse Living’s advice: Make a dedicated safe space for yourself and create a sanctuary during long renovations.
 It’ll help ease the stress and anxiety of the situation.